-All data used within this report were supplied by Gold Canyon.
-All assay certificates were supplied directly to SRK by the assay laboratory, SGS Canada Inc. (SGS), Toronto, Ontario.
-The associated QP has not carried out an independent review of mineral titles, but has relied on information provided by Gold Canyon and on a legal title opinion provided by McMillan LLP, Toronto, Ontario.
+The associated QP has not carried out an independent review of mineral titles, but has relied on information provided by Gold Canyon and on a legal title opinion provided by McMillan LLP, Toronto, Ontario, dated July 3, 2012.

 Although copies of the tenure documents, operating licences, permits, and work contracts were reviewed, an independent verification of land title and tenure was not performed.
 SRK has not verified the legality of any underlying agreement(s) that may exist concerning the licences or other agreement(s) between third parties, but has relied on the clients solicitor to have conducted the proper legal due diligence.
-Information on tenure and permits was obtained from Gold Canyon.
+This reliance is limited to Section 3.3 of this report.